concord-consortium/lara-starter-plugin/README.md

 Teacher Edition Tips Plugin are Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

-See license.md for the complete license text.
+See `LICENSE` for the complete license text.